dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 This enemy is hostile to everything but Beyond Things.
 When it kills something with a melee attack, it begins "organizing", during which it will not act for 20 rounds (it stops early only if it takes damage).

     "Likened to skulking predators by frightened survivors, these things can only be known by the sounds of frenzied scratching they make as they move.
-They seem to posses a morbid interest with the creatures of our world, and, after tearing them to shreds with invisible blades, will arrange their organs in neat little rows.
+They seem to posses a morbid interest with the creatures of our world, and, after tearing them to shreds with invisible blades, will arrange their organs in neat little rows."

+*Mirror-Thing*

+Special attack

+This enemy is hostile only to the player.
+It is nuetral to everything else, and that cannot be changed except by effects that over-write normal loyalty rules (like certain spells).
+Each round that a Mirror-Thing is seen by the player, the player gains stacks of a "mirror" debuff.
+The closer the Mirror-Thing is, the more stacks the player will gain at once.
+This debuff does nothing, except that if the player ever has 100 stacks they immediately die.
+Instead of dealing damage, this enemy's attack causes the player's facing to center on the enemy.

+    "These entities resemble lumpy black clay in the rough shape of a human.
+They are thought to steal the souls of men, explaining the irecoverable catatonia of their victims.
+As you see a distorted reflection of yourself in the figure's inky surface, you know only that you feel a deep, wordless terror, and that you cannot, struggle as you might, shut your eyes."